mccartykim/md_knowledge_graph_mcp/examples/mcp_server_guide.md

    AGENT: Based on my memory, I recall that...
    ```

-3. **Double Bookkeeping**: When creating relationships, always create the reciprocal relationship:
+3. **Double Bookkeeping**: When creating relationships, always create reciprocal relationships in both directions:
    ```
-   If: Entity A "works with" Entity B
-   Then: Entity B should also "works with" Entity A
+   # First relationship (Person to Company)
+   {"from_entity": "JohnDoe", "relationship_type": "works at", "to_entity": "TechCorp", "details": "as engineer"}

+   # Second relationship (Company to Person)
+   {"from_entity": "TechCorp", "relationship_type": "employs", "to_entity": "JohnDoe", "details": "as engineer"}
    ```

+   This ensures bidirectional navigation and completeness of your knowledge graph.

 4. **Progressive Detail**: Start with basic entity information, then add detail over time as you learn more.